priyankagagneja/c15/README.md

 ## 3. Weather Data Pipeline

-A Python data pipeline that loads weather data from CSV into a normalized SQLite database and provides geocoding functionality for weather stations.
+Implementation of data pipeline that
+- loads the data from CSV into a normalized SQLite database and
+- provides geocoding functionality for weather stations.

 ### Database Schema